 I mean, in Seattle recently, we just saw a bunch of naked men showering in the public square.

-Nobody did anything, and in New York City, as you know, they were chanting, we're coming for your children.
+And in New York City, as you know, they were chanting, we're coming for your children.

-And said I would just say we're just telling a joke.
+And so we're just telling a joke.

-You don't get to chant you're coming for my children and then not have me react.
+You don't get to chant, you're coming for my children, and then not have me react.

-You know, we're we're the kind of society, we live in this little freedom bubble.
+You know, we're the kind of society.

-Uh we're gonna protect them from that.
+We're going to protect them from that.

-And uh, we're all in.
+And we're all in.

-Uh Let's do it again very soon, my man.
+Let's do it again very soon, my man.

 Thank you.